 What’s the reason, most of us would prefer hanging back?
 It’s simple.
 In front of a room, we are exposed, vulnerable, and on display for judgement and assessment.
 What if our worst fears about who we are and who we are not are all true?

 You may not have experienced low self-esteem, but I have.
-My forehead is too big, my nose too wide, one of my eyes slopes a bit differently than the other.
+I think my forehead is too big, my nose too wide, one of my eyes slopes a bit differently than the other.
 Give me a mirror and a room and I can give you all the reasons I shouldn’t be upfront.

 The reason it’s so easy to fail when we tackle public speaking is